MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/compose-http-requests-handle-errors.md

 ---
-title: "Compose HTTP requests and handle errors (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Compose HTTP requests and handle errors (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Read about the HTTP methods and headers that form a part of HTTP requests that interact with the Web API and how to identify and handle errors returned in the response" ms.custom: "" ms.date: 10/31/2017